DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 Both will take you to the resource search screen.
 Here you can type in the following quick terms to narrow down the type of resource you want to create:

-- fgdfile
 - pointclass
 - solidclass
 - baseclass

-Since all of these files serve different purposes, but contain the same .tres extension, you can use the suffix `_fgd`, `_point`, `_solid`, and `_base` in filenames to make it easier to search for all of a certain type of resource.
+All of these files serve different purposes, so using the suffix `_point`, `_solid`, and `_base` in filenames makes it easier to search for them in the FileSystem dock.

-## Updating your game definition
+## Updating your game config

 Every time you create a new entity definition, you need to ensure that Trenchbrom is told a new entity definition exists.

-This means for every new entity definition, you also:
+You do this by re-exporting your game config.

+After you've created new entity definitions, make sure to:
-- Add the entity definition to your game's FGD
+- Add the new entity definitions to your game's FGD
-- Include the FGD in your .cfg
+- Check the FGD is included in your Trenchbroom game config
-- Export the new .cfg to Trenchbroom
-	- This can be done through the Config tool or when viewing your FGD in the Inspector
+- Export the new config by clicking Export File in the Inspector
-- Reload Trenchbroom or press F6 to reload entity definitions
+- Go to Trenchbroom and press F6 to reload entity definitions

 ## 🚧 Creating new properties

 todo

-## Making a point entity
+## Making a point entity example
 In this example, I’m going to make a point entity that will spawn a Godot scene, containing a tree with collision.

 To make your own point entity, right click on a folder in Filesystem, and click _Create New Resource_.
 Search for “Qodot” and you should get a list of resources to extend.